 Adding raisins to the bread pudding is optional.
 Instead of raisins, you can also use dried cranberries.
 The amount of bourbon you add to the sauce depends on your personal taste.
 Start with the suggested tablespoon and taste it before adding more.

 "This is a favorite at our Sunday Brunch." — Chef Nick Sundberg, Beaumont Inn, Harrodsburg, Kentucky

 Tear bread into medium pieces.
-Put the bread in a large bowl and add the granulated sugar and cinnamon.
+Put bread in a large bowl and add granulated sugar and cinnamon.

 Mix milk, lightly beaten eggs, and vanilla.
 Add to bread mixture.
 Spoon half of the mixture into the baking dish.

-Sprinkle with the pecans and raisins, if used.
-Top with the rest of the mixture.
+Sprinkle with pecans and raisins, if using.
+Top with rest of mixture.

-Bake in the preheated oven for 40 to 45 minutes, or until lightly browned.
+Bake for 40 to 45 minutes, or until lightly browned.
 Serve warm with bourbon sauce (below).

-In a saucepan over medium heat, combine the 1 cup of granulated sugar with 6 tablespoons of butter, 1/2 cup of buttermilk, 1 tablespoon of bourbon, 1/2 teaspoon of baking soda, 1 tablespoon of white corn syrup, and 1 teaspoon of vanilla.
-Bring the sauce mixture to a boil.
+In a saucepan over medium heat, combine sugar with butter, buttermilk, bourbon, white corn syrup, and vanilla.
+Bring sauce mixture to a boil.
 Continue boiling for 1 minute.

-If desired, strain the sauce through a fine mesh sieve.
+If desired, strain sauce through a fine-mesh sieve.

 Tips and Variations